Murphyyork/Lambda-Project/README.md

 For applications, the ")" needs to be found in the string to cut the string on the right spot.
 This rindex function costs O(n) as well.

 Finally, the variables are very easy.
-As previously mentioned, a body of an abstraction with multiple variables is stored as one variable, therefore the white space need to be removed before converting the string into a variable.
+As previously mentioned, a body of an abstraction with multiple variables is stored as one variable, therefore the white spaces need to be removed before converting the string into a variable.

 ### Overall structure and time complexity
 All in all, the structure is quite clearly outlined, with three classes which work together through methods like substitution and reduction, and a fourth class which allows string conversion to λ-terms.
 The structure of the reduction method may seem messy, but this seemed to us the only way without changing substitution as an independent method.